openharmony/docs/en/application-dev/security/DeviceCertificateKit/certificate-framework-overview.md

 - [Certificate Chain Development](create-verify-certchain-object.md)
 - [Creating a TrustAnchor Object Array from a p12 File](create-trustanchor-from-p12.md)

-The certificate framework provides the following classes.
+The following table lists the classes provided by the certificate framework.
+Based on the classes, you can learn the related APIs.

 | Name| Class| Description|
 | -------- | -------- | -------- |